EMDR and Autism, ADHD, and Trauma: Using EMDR Therapy in Ways That Support Neurodivergent Processing

-EMDR for Autism and ADHD: How to Adapt Trauma Therapy for Neurodivergent Minds
+EMDR and Autism, ADHD, and Other Neurodivergence: How to Adapt Trauma Therapy for Neurodivergent Minds

 What is the Best Trauma Therapy for Autism, ADHD, and Other Neurodivergence?

-This blog explores how standard EMDR protocols may fall short for some neurodivergent clients, and how thoughtful adaptations can open the door to deeper safety, self-understanding, and post-traumatic healing.
+This article explores how standard EMDR protocols may fall short for some neurodivergent clients, and how thoughtful adaptations can open the door to deeper safety, self-understanding, and post-traumatic healing.
+EMDR can be effective for autistic and other neurodivergent individuals when the therapy is thoughtfully adapted to support sensory processing, communication differences, and unique ways of accessing memory.

 EMDR is an 8-phase therapy model developed to help people process distressing or traumatic experiences in a structured way to support healing and reduce psychological and physiological distress.
 A key feature of EMDR is bilateral stimulation (BLS); typically eye movements, tapping, or auditory tones applied alternatingly to the right and left sides of the body.
 Bilateral stimulation is used to activate the left and right hemispheres of the brain to help the brain reprocess trauma in a more complete and more adaptive way.